 Abuse Elevation Control Mechanism: TCC Manipulation

-Adversaries can manipulate or abuse the Transparency, Consent, & Control (TCC) service or database to execute malicious applications with elevated permissions.
+Adversaries can manipulate or abuse the Transparency, Consent, & Control (TCC) service or database to grant malicious executables elevated permissions.
 TCC is a Privacy & Security macOS control mechanism used to determine if the running process has permission to access the data or services protected by TCC, such as screen sharing, camera, microphone, or Full Disk Access (FDA).

-When an application requests to access data or a service protected by TCC, the TCC daemon (tccd) checks the TCC database, located at /Library/Application Support/com.apple.TCC/TCC.db (and ~/ equivalent), for existing permissions.
+When an application requests to access data or a service protected by TCC, the TCC daemon (tccd) checks the TCC database, located at /Library/Application Support/com.apple.TCC/TCC.db (and ~/ equivalent), and an overwrites file (if connected to an MDM) for existing permissions.
 If permissions do not exist, then the user is prompted to grant permission.
 Once permissions are granted, the database stores the application's permissions and will not prompt the user again unless reset.
 For example, when a web browser requests permissions to the user's webcam, once granted the web browser may not explicitly prompt the user again.[1]

 ID: T1548.006